-It’s one thing to be cold at some point while skiing, snowshoeing or hiking in the winter, but for most people the thought of sleeping in a tent in winter (or any temperature below freezing for that matter) is a deal breaker.
+It’s one thing to be cold at some point while skiing, snowshoeing, or hiking in the winter, but for most people, the thought of sleeping in a tent in winter (or any temperature below freezing for that matter) is a deal breaker.
 While I may be a bit biased on all things cold, ice and snow, I do feel that there are a few basic steps you can take to ensure every night in the tent is a warm one—no matter how low the mercury drops.
-And so, here are my 7 tips for sleeping warm:
+So here are my seven tips for sleeping warm:

 1. Stay Dry

-Your clothes or sleeping bag… they both work best when your body can keep a warm layer of air close by.
-Add in sweat, wet socks, or a damp shirt and that warm layer of air is replaced by heat-sucking water.
+Your clothes and sleeping bag both work best when your body can keep a warm layer of air close by.
+Add in sweat, wet socks, or a damp shirt, and that warm layer of air is replaced by heat-sucking water.
 Do yourself a huge favor by starting out your night in completely dry clothes (and sleeping bag).

 2. Use Your Sleeping Bag Properly

-Staying warm means not letting valuable heat from inside the bag escape.
+Staying warm means not letting valuable heat escape from inside the bag.
 Sleeping bags are designed to be zipped and cinched.
 Make sure the draft tube is aligned properly along the zipper.
 Also make sure the actual zipper is all the way closed.
 For extremely cold nights, cinch the hood and draft collar into a small opening around your mouth and nose.

 3. Wear More

 I’ve never really subscribed to the theory that you should sleep in as little clothes as possible while inside a sleeping bag.
 It is true that if you wear too much you will overheat and sweat, which goes directly against tip number one.
 Regardless, if you find yourself getting chilled, add another layer.
 Also, I’m a huge fan of wearing a balaclava and/or hat.